wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

     (3) If any thing is seized in the course of an inspection, the inspector must leave in a prominent location at the premises, or deliver or send by registered mail to the owner or occupier within 10 working days after the entry, a written inventory of all things seized.

-    (4) [Section 199][93] of the Summary Proceedings Act 1957 applies to any thing seized in the course of an inspection (as if the inspector were a constable and with any other necessary modifications).
+    (4) [Section 199][94] of the Summary Proceedings Act 1957 applies to any thing seized in the course of an inspection (as if the inspector were a constable and with any other necessary modifications).

 ##### 29 Obstructing inspectors

-*   Every person commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, who intentionally obstructs, hinders, or deceives an inspector in the execution of a power or duty under this Act.
+*   Every person commits an offence, and is liable on conviction to a fine not exceeding $2,000, who intentionally obstructs, hinders, or deceives an inspector in the execution of a power or duty under this Act.

+    Section 29: amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Powers of entry

 ##### 30 Warrant for Police to enter

-*   (1) An issuing officer (within the meaning of [section 3][94] of the Search and Surveillance Act 2012) may issue a warrant to enter a place if he or she is satisfied that---
+*   (1) An issuing officer (within the meaning of [section 3][95] of the Search and Surveillance Act 2012) may issue a warrant to enter a place if he or she is satisfied that---

     *   (a) there is good cause to suspect that an offence under either of the following provisions is being, has been, or is likely to be committed in the place: